It supplies motor and sensory innervation to the upper limb.

 The most common source of pain in ulnar nerve compression is in the elbow; in fact, this injury is the second most common entrapment disorder after carpal tunnel syndrome.

-The ulnar nerve is often compressed on its way through the ulnar tunnel on the outside of the elbow, which is why it is also called ulnar tunnel syndrome.
+The ulnar nerve is often compressed through the ulnar tunnel on the outside of the elbow, which is also called ulnar tunnel syndrome.
 Here, it passes through a very narrow space with little protective cover.